reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this code by simply specifying `{!reach} x` in the assignment:
+You can fix this code by simply specifying `{!rsh} x` in the assignment:

 ```reach
 const { x } = {x: 2};